-- This will stay good at room temperature for up to four days.
+- Room temperature: This will stay good at room temperature for up to three days.

-- You can also refrigerate it.
+- Refrigerate: You can also refrigerate the entire loaf, or cut it into individual slices.
 First, let it cool completely.
-Then, wrap in foil, and transfer it to the fridge for up to 7 days.
+Then, wrap in aluminum foil or plastic wrap, and transfer it to the fridge for up to 7 days.

-- To freeze, wrap it with foil, or use an airtight container.
-Then, freeze it up to three months.
+- To freeze: Simply wrap it with foil, or use an airtight container.
+Then, freeze it for up to three months.

 Please keep in mind, that the loaf easily absorbs other odors, so make sure you place it in an airtight container.